DjangoGirlsSeoul/Apply/2017-organizers.md

 # How to apply
 Please visit this Link and fill out application in English.

-We will review your application as soon as possible with other oganizers and ask causal meeting with :coffee:
+We will review your application as soon as possible with other oganizers and ask for a causal meeting with :coffee:.
 If you want to know more about our organization or organizers, please send mail us. seoul@djangogirls.org